cthae/Adobe-Launch-Debugger/README.md

 ## Contributions
 Contributions are welcome!
 Whether it's code, ux/ui solutions or just advice.
 If you're inspired to do so, please contribute!

+### To install the extension in the unpacked state:
+* Clone the repo
+* Open your Chrome -> open chrome://extensions/ -> in the top right of the page, there's a Developer mode slider.
+Enable it
+* In the extensions page, select the Load unpacked option.
+Load this repo's folder.
+* Done, you've installed it

+### To test changes:
+If it's a UI change in the extension-script.js, css files or main.html, just click the extension icon in the browser to reload its popup window and you'll see your changes

+If it's a deeper change of the content-script.js or background.js or manifest, you'll have to reload the extension:
+* Open the extensions page chrome://extensions/
+* Click the reload CTA in the extension card near the enable/disable slider.

 ## License
 Mozilla Public License Version 2.0